Struan Sutherland: The CSL years

-In January 1980, a two-year-old boy James Cully was bitten by a funnel-web spider, and died three days later.
-This was the spider's 13th recorded victim.
-Later that year, Sutherland's team produced an effective antivenom; since then, no deaths have been recorded from funnelweb spider bites.
-The antivenom had its first success when it was used to treat a 49-year-old Sydney man, Gordon Wheatley, who was bitten by a funnel-web spider on 31 January 1981.
+The death in January 1979 of 31/32-year-old Christine Sturges from a Sydney funnel-web spider bite prompted Sutherland to look for funnel-web spider antivenom.
+Many previous researchers had failed to develop such an antivenom, but Sutherland persevered.
+In January 1980, two-year-old James Cully was bitten by a Sydney funnel-web spider and died three days later.
+This was the 13th recorded victim of Sydney funnel-web spider bites.
+Later that year, Sutherland's team produced an effective antivenom; since then, no deaths have been recorded from Sydney funnel-web spider bites.
+The antivenom had its first success when it was used to treat a 49-year-old Sydney man, Gordon Wheatley, who was bitten by a Sydney funnel-web spider on 31 January 1981.
 He completely recovered after 2 days in hospital.

-Sutherland also led research into snakebite treatment, working on antivenoms and developing venom detection kits to help hospital staff determine appropriate treatment for a bite.
+Dr Sutherland also led research into snakebite treatment, working on antivenoms and developing venom detection kits to help hospital staff determine appropriate treatment for a bite.